mbof/hxsync/README.md

 ## Build

-Run `ng build --base-href=/hx/` to build the project.
+Run `npm run build -- --base-href=/hx/` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests